Central Asian art: Huns

-The Huns were a nomadic people who lived in Central Asia, the Caucasus, and Eastern Europe between the 4th and 6th century AD.
+The Huns, a nomadic people, lived in Central Asia, the Caucasus, and Eastern Europe between the 4th and 6th centuries AD.
 The nomadic nature of Hun society means that they have left very little in the archaeological record.
-Archaeological finds have produced a large number of cauldrons that have since the work of Paul Reinecke in 1896 been identified as having been produced by the Huns.
+Archaeological finds have produced a large number of cauldrons that have (since the work of Paul Reinecke in 1896) been identified as having been produced by the Huns.
 Although typically described as "bronze cauldrons", the cauldrons are often made of copper, which is generally of poor quality.
 Maenchen-Helfen lists 19 known finds of Hunnish cauldrons from all over Central and Eastern Europe and Western Siberia.
 They come in various shapes, and are sometimes found together with vessels of various other origins.

 Both ancient sources and archaeological finds from graves confirm that the Huns wore elaborately decorated golden or gold-plated diadems.
 Maenchen-Helfen lists a total of six known Hunnish diadems.
 Hunnic women seem to have worn necklaces and bracelets of mostly imported beads of various materials as well.
 The later common early medieval practice of decorating jewelry and weapons with gemstones appears to have originated with the Huns.
 They are also known to have made small mirrors of an originally Chinese type, which often appear to have been intentionally broken when placed into a grave.

 Archaeological finds indicate that the Huns wore gold plaques as ornaments on their clothing, as well as imported glass beads.
 Ammianus reports that they wore clothes made of linen or the furs of marmots and leggings of goatskin.